acaylor/ajs-blog/content/posts/blackbox.md

 At this time it has the ID `7587`.

-1. Navigate to the lefthand menu and Select "+" > "Import" > "Import via grafana.com"
+1. Navigate to the left-hand menu and Select "+" > "Import" > "Import via grafana.com"

 2. Enter the ID of the dashboard you would like to import and then select "Load"